endavasolutions/technical-assessment-2026/README.md

 Present technology strategy with budget, timeline, and resource planning.

 ## Time Allocation
 You have **5 business days** from receiving this repository.
-Estimated completion time: 2-4 hours.
+Estimated completion time: 30-45 minutes.

 ## Prerequisites
 - Windows 10/11 Professional or Enterprise